wduquette/joe/mdbook/src/introduction.md

 I've used LuaJ quite a bit.
-It has some nice features, but the syntax and some of the language choices are weird from a Java point of view; the error messages are frequently unhelpful; the aPackage is incomplete; and I kinda hate Lua tables with a passion.
+It has some nice features, but the syntax and some of the language choices are weird from a Java point of view; the error messages are frequently unhelpful; the standard library is incomplete; and I kinda hate Lua tables with a passion.
 (I've been acquainted with "associative arrays" since I learned Awk in the late 1980's.
-But Lua tables are just weird.)
+But Lua tables are just weird, and the standard table API has some peculiar holes.)

 And then I ran into Robert Nystrom's Lox (see below), and realized that I could build on his example and produce a language that meets my needs and